readysettech/readyset/README.md

 You can now access the UI in your browser at [http://localhost:8000](http://localhost:8000).

-Use the top-right hand control to point the UI to a running controller's REST API address.
+Use the top-right hand control to point the UI to a running controller's external REST API address.